Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Introduction

-We then use the GFBM and its mixtures in the study of financial asset models.
-The first application is stock price process with long range dependence in Section \ref{sec-finance-price}.
-The price models we introduce in Section \ref{sec-price} generalize those using shot noise process and FBMs in the literature \cite{kluppelberg2004fractional,altmann2008shot,schmidt2017shot,Stute}.
-When the mixed BM and GFBM processes are semimartingales, we derive the Radon--Nikodym derivative for the equivalent martingale measure (Proposition \ref{prop-pricing-RN}), which can then be used for the price dynamics of various options.
-This occurs when the parameters $(\alpha, \gamma)$ lie in the regions (I) and (II)-1, in each of which the Hurst index of GFBM is in $(1/2,1)$.
-This is in contrast with the model using the standard FBM, which only occurs when the Hurst index of the FBM is in $(3/4,1)$, see \cite{cheridito2001mixed,cai2016mixed}.
+Since GFBM does not have stationary increments, the usual definition of LRD cannot be applied.
+Here, using Lamperti transform which results in a stationary process, we introduce a definition of LRD for self-similar processes, Definition \ref{def:LRDSS}.
+We show that the GFBM has LRD if and only if $\, \alpha > 0 \,$ (Proposition \ref{prop:LRD}) in the sense of Definition \ref{def:LRDSS}.
+(For the standard FBM with $\gamma=0$, $\alpha>0$ is equivalent to $H>1/2$.)
+For GFBM, in both regions in (I) and (II)-1, with $H \in (1/2,1)$, the LRD property holds, however, in the region $\gamma \in (0,1)$ and $0 <\alpha <\gamma/2$ (the triangle area above zero in region (II)-2, resulting in $H \in (0,1/2)$), the LRD property also holds, which differs from the standard FBM with $\gamma=0$.
+We focus on only the regions in (I) and (II)-1 because of the associated semimartingale properties.
+(It is worth noting that the self-similarity does not necessarily imply LRD of the stationary increments in general, see further discussions in \cite{cont2005long}.)

+Semimartingale property is one of the most fundamental tools to modern asset pricing theory, because of the equivalent martingale measures and many other associated probabilistic techniques \cite{KS1998}.
+Using FBM $B^H$ itself in this theory has a drawback since it is martingale if and only if $H=1/2$, the BM case.
+The mixed FBM then draws attention since it is shown to be a semimartingale when the Hurst index of the FBM $H \in (3/4,1)$, see \cite{cheridito2001mixed,cai2016mixed}.
+However, as observed from financial data \cite{cont2005long,FernandezMartinez14}, the Hurst index can be less than 0.75 and even close to 0.5.
+Therefore, the mixed GFBM will become very useful since we have shown it is a semimartingale when the Hurst index of the GFBM $H \in (1/2,1)$.
+We note that although GFBM itself is also a semimartingale in region (I) with Hurst parameter $H \in (1/2,1)$, it is `unfortunately' of finite variation, so we must resort to the mixed GFBM as an asset pricing model.

+To facilitate the use of the mixed GFBM as a semimartingale asset pricing model, we derive the Radon--Nikodym derivative for the equivalent martingale measure (Proposition \ref{prop-pricing-RN}) and semimartingale decompositions.
+These representations will turn out to be useful for the price dynamics of various options and portfolio optimization (Sections \ref{sec: 6.2.1} and \ref{sec: 6.2.2}).
+In Section \ref{sec: 6.2.2}, we consider the portfolio optimization of the mixed GFBM asset with the GFBM Hurst parameter $H \in (1/2,1)$ (regions (I) and (II)-1), under the log utility function.
+It is interesting to highlight that the optimal portfolio remains constant as the mixed FBM case with $H\in (3/4,1)$, which shows the robustness of the semimartingale asset pricing theory (in the wider range of Hurst parameter $H\in (1/2,1)$ with the GFBM).
+While the mean and variance of the optimal portfolio value at each time depend on $H$ only, the covariance function of the optimal portfolio value at different times is dependent explicitly on the two parameters $\alpha$ and $\gamma$.
 In our framework, the larger range of the Hurst index thus provides greater flexibility in modeling and for further theoretical analysis through the use of It{\^o}'s formula and the properties of semimartingales.